TaylorDarneille/SEIRFX818/unit-2/CRUD-REST/prehistoric-creatures-lab.md

 * CRUD/RESTful Routing in Express Lesson
 * GET & POST lesson/code-along
 ---
-For this lab, you're going to add a prehistoric creatures section to the `crud_dinosaurs` app.
+For this lab, you're going to add a prehistoric creatures section to the `RESTful-creatures` app.
 ---

 ## 1. Add a `prehistoric_creatures.json` file to your `RESTful-creatures` directory.
 Give it the following data: